Kortney Wilson

-Kortney Wilson (born February 8, 1979 as Kortney Galerno) is a Canadian actress, country music singer, real estate professional, designer, and television presenter, best known as cohost with her former husband Dave Wilson of home renovation programming for HGTV Canada.
+Kortney Wilson (born February 8, 1979, as Kortney Galerno) is a Canadian actress, country music singer, real estate professional, designer, and television presenter, best known as cohost with her former husband Dave Wilson of home renovation programming for HGTV Canada.

 Background

 She was born in Windsor, Ontario, and spent her childhood in Sudbury before her family moved to Kitchener when she was 13.

 Musical career

 As a youth in 1994, she was performing as Annie with Royal City Musical Productions in Guelph.
 By 1998 she had signed a management deal with Scream Marketing and Christy DiNapoli, a publishing deal with Scream Music Publishing in Nashville, and was working with Reba McEntire.
 In 2001, she issued two singles as Kortney Kayle on Lyric Street Records, but her debut album never materialized.
+By October 2001, she had left the label.

 Her highest charting single was "Unbroken by You", which reached No. 50 in 2001.
 She also recorded with Dave as a duo.

 In 2001, Kortney Wilson also made several appearances on the soap opera, One Life to Live.
 She co-wrote Ryan Tyler's 2003 single "Run, Run, Run", which was also released by Krysta Scoggins.

 Kortney Wilson was also signed to Open Road Recordings with Dave Wilson as The Wilsons.
 Dave had also recorded for Lyric Street.
 They later lost their recording deal and turned to other jobs and eventually to renovating and flipping houses in Nashville.

 Music videos by The Wilsons years earlier, including Marry Me Again, Stick Together and Mine All Mine, continued to air on YouTube as of August 2018.
 Another music video featuring Kortney Wilson in 2001, under the stage name Kortney Kayle, titled Something To Cry About (Unreleased Song), was also still airing on YouTube.